Keith Cowling, Chair

 Andrew was voted onto the Board at the 2017 AGM, having been a co-optee for the previous year.

-Andrew is an active member of the prospective residents committee for BCLT’s Shaldon Road scheme.
+He is also an active member of the prospective residents committee for BCLT’s Shaldon Road scheme.

 John has just completed a PhD in Organisation Studies at University of Bristol and is now an Honorary Research Fellow there.
 Until 2012, for twelve years, he was the finance director of Lloyds Commercial bank, based in Bristol and has spent a large part of his commercial career within finance, accounting and strategy development.
 Since then he has been doing his research and working with United Communities as a member of their Board.
 His research examines how individuals manage their work place identities to deal with the pressures and controls placed upon them by their employers.